codingconcepts/blog-posts/posts/how-i-test-endpoints.md

 }
 ```

 In the main body of the function, we're creating a decent request and passing it to the `mod` function if one has been provided.
-We're then wanging the request through the `ToJSONBody` function to derive an `io.Reader` to chuck at the endpoint.
+We're then passing the request through the `ToJSONBody` function to derive an `io.Reader` to chuck at the endpoint.
 Finally, we're asserting that the expected status code and response body have been returned.

 ``` go
 t.Run(c.name, func(t *testing.T) {